SMI/dicompixelanon/doc/dicom_redact.md

 ```
 Other columns in the CSV file are ignored.

+The database directory is typically `$SMI_ROOT/data/dicompixelanon` and the
+filename is `dcmaudit.sqlite.db` as it is currently in sqlite format.
-The database is currently in sqlite format, with a table called
+The database has a table called `DicomRects` having columns with
-`DicomRects` having columns with the same names as for CSV files above.
+the same names as for CSV files above.
 Other columns and tables in the database are ignored.

-The output filename will be the input filename plus `.redacted.dcm`
+The output filename can be specified for a single input file.
-and will be written to the same directory as the input, unless that is
+If not specified then the output filename is the same as the input
+filename but with `.dcm` removed and `.redacted.dcm` appended.
-not writable in which case it will be the current directory.
+If that directory is not writable then the current directory is used.
+The `--output` option can also refer to a directory.

 ## Rectangles